Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Preliminaries

-where we assume without loss of generality that $\Z{2}$ has more generators than $\Z{1}$.
+where we assume without loss of generality that $\Z{2}$ has more generators than $\Z{1}$ so that we can write the formula in a compact form.
 Later on in \secref{sec:innerApprox}, we show that the Minkowski difference of two zonotopes can be represented as a constrained zonotope.
-The multiplication $\intmat{I} \, \Z{}$ of an interval matrix $\intmat{I}$ with a zonotope $\Z{}$ can be over-approximated as specified in \cite[Thm.~4]{Althoff2007c}, and the operation $\boxOp{\Z{}}$ returns the axis-aligned box outer-approximation according to \cite[Prop.~2.2]{Althoff2010a}.
+The multiplication $\intmat{I} \, \Z{}$ of an interval matrix $\intmat{I}$ with a zonotope $\Z{}$ can be outer-approximated as specified in \cite[Thm.~4]{Althoff2007c}, and the operation $\boxOp{\Z{}}$ returns the axis-aligned box outer-approximation according to \cite[Prop.~2.2]{Althoff2010a}.
 The representation size of a zonotope can be decreased with zonotope order reduction.
-While our reachability algorithm is compatible with all common reduction techniques \cite{Kopetzki2017}, we focus on Girard's method \cite[Sec.~3.4]{Girard2005} for simplicity: \begin{definition} (Zonotope order reduction) Given a zonotope $\Z{} = \zono{c,G} \subset \Rn$ and a desired zonotope order $\overzonorder{} \geq 1$, the operation $\redOp{\Z{},\overzonorder{}} \supseteq \Z{}$ returns an enclosing zonotope with order smaller or equal to $\overzonorder{}$:
+While our reachability algorithm is compatible with all common reduction techniques \cite{Yang2016}, we focus on Girard's method \cite[Sec.~3.4]{Girard2005} for simplicity: \begin{definition}[Zonotope order reduction] Given a zonotope $\Z{} = \zono{c,G} \subset \R{n}$ and a desired zonotope order $\overzonorder{} \geq 1$, the operation $\redOp{\Z{},\overzonorder{}} \supseteq \Z{}$ returns an enclosing zonotope with order smaller or equal to $\overzonorder{}$: { } with { } where $\pi_1,\dots,\pi_\gens$ are the indices of the sorted generators